alexisrolland/flask-graphene-sqlalchemy/README.md

 # Flask-Graphene-SQLAlchemy
 The purpose of this repository is to provide a project template to build a **GraphQL API in Python**.
-Its content has been largely inspired by the references below but code has been modified and enriched to provide a more scalable architecture.
+Its content has been largely inspired by the references below but code has been modified and enriched to provide a more complete API and a more scalable architecture.

 The [Github Wiki](https://github.com/alexisrolland/flask-graphene-sqlalchemy/wiki) provides detailed design intentions in a step by step tutorial.